juvi21/llama2.jl/README.md

   <img src="assets/jl_cute_lama.png" width="300" height="300" alt="Cute Llama">
 </p>

-## Don't want to read?
-Got ya back!

-```bash
-git clone https://github.com/juvi21/llama2.jl && cd llama2.jl && wget https://huggingface.co/karpathy/tinyllamas/resolve/main/stories15M.bin && julia jl_helpers/install_pkg.jl && julia run.jl stories15M.bin tokenizer.bin
-```

 Tired of low-level languages?
 Ever wanted to infer a baby [Llama 2](https://ai.meta.com/llama) model in pure Julia?
 Great news – you can now do so at good speeds in under 300 lines of Julia.

 This is a fork of Andrej's [llama2.c](https://github.com/karpathy/llama2.c) which has been ported to (for now) a slightly hacky version of Julia.
 This README is heavily inspired by the Rust port [llama.rs](https://github.com/gaxler/llama2.rs).

+**Don't want to read?
+Got ya back!**

+```bash
+git clone https://github.com/juvi21/llama2.jl && cd llama2.jl && wget https://huggingface.co/karpathy/tinyllamas/resolve/main/stories15M.bin && julia jl_helpers/install_pkg.jl && julia run.jl stories15M.bin tokenizer.bin
+```

 ## How to run?